mikestead/swagger-routes/README.md

 #### Handler Files

-Using individual handler files is a good choice if each handler needs quite unique logic to deal with an operation request.
+Using individual handler files is a good choice if each handler needs unique logic to deal with an operation request.

 A handler file must be named after the Swagger operation it handles e.g. `listPets.js`, and all handler files must reside in the same directory.